5 Minute Read

 Returning to Rent

-Selling your home and renting a place while you pay off debt can be tricky.
-According to the U.S. Census Bureau’s 2014 American Community Survey, the typical rent is $920 a month while the typical monthly mortgage payment is about $1,065—not a huge difference.
+Selling your home and renting a place while you pay off debt can save you money, but it can also be tricky.
+According to the U.S. Census Bureau, the typical rent is $928 a month while the typical monthly mortgage payment is about $1,492.(1)

 Of course, no one is perfectly typical.
 If you have an expensive mortgage that’s eating up more than 25% of your take-home pay, it’s definitely interfering with your ability to pay off debt.
-Let’s say you make $50,000 a year and your house payment is a little more than $1,200.
-You’re paying about $15,000 a year just on your mortgage.
+Let’s say you make $50,000 a year and your house payment is a little more than $1,500 a month.
+You’re paying about $18,000 a year just on your mortgage.
 After taxes, food and other essentials, there’s very little left for paying off debt.

-If you sold your home and found a place to rent for the typical $920 a month, you’ll have $280 a month more to throw at your debt.
-But is that enough to convince you to give up your home?
+If you sold your home and found a place to rent for the typical $928 a month, you’ll have $572 more to throw at your debt each month.
+But as wonderful as that extra money sounds, is it enough to convince you to give up your home?

 You May Also Like